Nico Hoerner Player Props: Cubs vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 28th in the league with a collective 7.9 strikeouts per nine innings.
+- The 7.9 strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in the league.

-- The Guardians have a 3.75 team ERA that ranks fifth across all MLB pitching staffs.
+- The Guardians have the sixth-ranked team ERA across all MLB pitching staffs (3.84).

-- The Guardians surrender the fewest home runs in baseball (78 total, one per game).
+- Guardians pitchers combine to give up the third-fewest home runs in baseball (80 total, one per game).

-- His most recent appearance came on Tuesday, May 30 against the Baltimore Orioles, when the righty tossed 4 1/3 innings, surrendering eight earned runs while giving up eight hits.
+- His last appearance came on Saturday against the Milwaukee Brewers, when the righty tossed six innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.